 IN GOOD SHAPE

-Extra glossy paint finishes, on the living room ceiling as throughout, “add a hint of glamour,” designer Dan Scotti says, as do the black accents in the form of beams and a fireplace surround, which is paired with a vintage fireplace fender.
+Extra glossy paint finishes, on the modern organic living room ceiling as throughout, “add a hint of glamour,” designer Dan Scotti says, as do the black accents in the form of beams and a fireplace surround, which is paired with a vintage fireplace fender.
 The designer was drawn to the sliding dovetail coffee table from Wyeth for its organic shape and walnut finish.

 Associate designer Brian Weiberg converted interior designer David Michael Miller’s sketches into formal design drawings for elements throughout the house, including the living room’s wood-plank-clad fireplace.
 Superlite Block–which provided the original concrete blocks–fabricated identical blocks for repairs Pioneer Masonry made throughout the home.
 The room’s rug is from Bellbridge in Benicia, California, while the striped pillow material is Ralph Lauren Home and the organic-form print is by Brenda Antin.